History of MRSA Survivors Network

 Her organization has helped thousands of MRSA survivors and their families all over the world cope with their struggle in dealing with this disease.
 She is dedicating her life to saving lives by educating the public, healthcare officials, lawmakers and the media.

-Ms. Thomas is a consultant on the FDA’s Anti-Infective Advisory Board, a “Patient Champion” in the World Health Organization’s World Alliance for Patient Safety and the consumer representative on the Illinois state board of the Hospital Report Card Act.
+Ms. Thomas is a consultant on the FDA’s Antimicrobial-resistant Drug Development Advisory Committee, “Patient Safety Champion” with the World Health Organization’s World Alliance for Patient Safety, patient representative on the Illinois state board of the Hospital Report Card Act, Brookings Institution member on the Antimicrobial-resistant Drug Development Council, WHO Director- appointed advisory panel member on the Ethics Committee for the Ebola virus.